AdLibitumAnalytics/TimeSeriesAnalysis/README.md

 E. ETS Decomposition - ETS Decomposition is used to separate different components of a time series.
 The term ETS stands for Error, Trend and Seasonality. <br/>

+# Types of data <br/>

-## A time series data means that data is recorded at different time periods or intervals.
+A time series data means that data is recorded at different time periods or intervals.
 The time series data may be of three types: <br/>

 1 Time series data - The observations of the values of a variable recorded at different points in time is called time series data. <br/>

 2 Cross sectional data - It is the data of one or more variables recorded at the same point in time. <br/>

 3 Pooled data- It is the combination of time series data and cross sectional data. <br/>

+## Time Series Terminology<br/>

+1 Dependence- It refers to the association of two observations of the same variable at prior time periods.<br/>

+2 Stationarity- It shows the mean value of the series that remains constant over the time period.
+If past effects accumulate and the values increase towards infinity then stationarity is not met.<br/>

+3 Differencing- Differencing is used to make the series stationary and to control the auto-correlations.
+There may be some cases in time series analyses where we do not require differencing and over-differenced series can produce wrong estimates.<br/>

+4 Specification - It may involve the testing of the linear or non-linear relationships of dependent variables by using time series models such as ARIMA models.<br/>

+5 Exponential Smoothing - Exponential smoothing in time series analysis predicts the one next period value based on the past and current value.
+It involves averaging of data such that the non-systematic components of each individual case or observation cancel out each other.
+The exponential smoothing method is used to predict the short term prediction.<br/>

+6 Curve fitting - Curve fitting regression in time series analysis is used when data is in a non-linear relationship.<br/>